balindam/typing-metrics/README.md

 * [ ] Research more around how to find accuracy metric
 * [ ] Check if WPM formula can be improved
 * [X] Add tests
+* [ ] Give different words different weights: basic words like "it", "the", "a" etc. should be given less weigh than difficult words like "childhood" etc..
+(BRAINSTORM more)

 ## License